 - BioMechanical-Neurological Excessive stimulation of the neuroloigical system may lead to clinical depression.
 The degree and persistence of the depression is directly related to the degree and persistence of the stimulation.
 This neurological reflex is part of the bodies natural defenses,that have evolved through evolution,to protect itself from harm.
 Over work,physically or mentally, may over stimulate the neurological system which reflexively responds by creating a sense of tiredness mentally and physically-the desire to do anything is much reduced.

 Signs and symptoms

 According to the DSM-IV-TR (p.
-356), the two principal or required
+356), the two principal or required elements of depression are:

 - depressed mood, or